Vasileia-Apostolou/Beauty_Bounty/README.md

 ### Research
 I researched tutorial on e-commerse stores with Python and Django on [YouTube](https://www.youtube.com/) and [Udemy](https://www.udemy.com/), to get a general idea of the functionality that was needed to be implemented for this project.
 Most of my code was taken from Udemy's E-commerce Website Project.

+### Wireframes
+To create this project's wireframes I used [Balsamiq](https://balsamiq.com/).

+During the development process some changes were made.

+*
+*
+*

+### Design
+I wanted to keep my website clean and bright.
+I used a lavender color for the navbar and footer to add some character but kept everything else white.
+Navbar brand and icons were given a deep almost black-looking purple.
+Typography is "Great Vibes" for the navbar brand and "Quicksand" for the body html code.

+## Features

+### Functionality

 ### Testing